Smosh Games: 2012–2018: Defy Era

 Wesley "Wes" Johnson and Amra "Flitz" Ricketts joined Smosh Games in 2014.
 The same year, the channel debuted two web series: Honest Game Trailers and 16-Bit High School.
-The former series is a spin-off of the Break Media-based series Honest Trailers, satirizing video game advertisements.
+The former series is a spin-off of the Break Media-based series Honest Trailers, satirizing video game advertisements, a reboot of the show that was previously owned by GameFront, then owned by Break Media.
 The latter series is an animated show chronicling video game characters in high school, similarly to Video Game High School; the show features YouTube personalities Jack Douglass, Hannah Hart, Jimmy Wong and Haley Mancini as voice actors.
 The two shows were created in the aftermath of Alloy Digital merging with Break Media to form Defy Media in 2013, and were credited as a progression in both the company and the Smosh brand.
 (Note: Screen Junkies, which produced the Honest Trailers series, was sold to Fandom in 2018 by Defy Media, and the Fandom Games channel would produce episodes of the Honest Game Trailers series.)
 Between late 2014 and early 2015, members of Smosh Games also collaborated with Wired on the latter's Game|Life series to discuss the best games of 2014 and of all time.
 Smosh Games also conducted an interview with video game developer Shigeru Miyamoto in a Mario Kart 8 gameplay video.

 Smosh Games revived the Alliance network as a separate channel in 2015, with three new series hosted by Ricketts: Smosh University, focused on creation of Smosh Games videos; SGA Spotlight, which featured members of the network; and SGA Live! as a Smosh Games live stream.
 During 2016, Smosh Games' programming included several short-lived series, such as the VR-oriented Reality Shift and MariCraft Outsider, based on the MariCraft series where Takahashi played Minecraft.
 In 2017, Ericka "Boze" Bozeman and Damien Haas joined Smosh Games, though during that year both Lasercorn and Sohinki announced that they would no longer be members of Smosh Games.
 Ovenshire and Takahashi appeared in a three-episode web series based on Assassin's Creed Origins in 2017, where they traveled to Egypt and partook in activities related to the country's culture and the game.